Genivia/RE-flex/doc/index.md

 ### `−−regexp-file[=FILE]`

-This generates a text file with FILE.txt that contains the scanner's regular expression patterns, where FILE is optional.
+This generates a text file FILE.txt that contains the scanner's regular expression patterns, where FILE is optional.
 When FILE is omitted the **reflex** command generates reflex.S.txt for each start condition state S.
-The regular expression patterns are converted from the lex specification and translated into valid C++ strings for regex pattern matching.
+The regular expression patterns are converted from the lex specification and translated into valid C++ strings that can be used with a regex library for pattern matching.

 ### `−−pattern=NAME`